Ludmila Berlinskaya: Cinema

+The Richter years

 15‑year-old Ludmila Berlinskaya entered the privileged circle that was the entourage of Sviatoslav Richter.
 Chosen and protected by him, she saw him as a spiritual father and soaked up the creative atmosphere that surrounded the great artist.
 From the end of the 70s to the start of the 80s, she was even the pianist's page turner, a rather unusual role.

 Besides Sviatoslav Richter's personal influence which greatly affected her future decisions, Ludmila Berlinskaya made the most of the relationship to befriend numerous artists: Yuri Borissov, Yevgeny Mravinsky, Galina Ulanova, Boris Pokrovsky, Ivan Kozlovsky, Dietrich Fischer-Dieskau, Peter Schreier, Christoph Eschenbach, Vladimir Vasiliev, Stanislav Neuhaus, Natalia Gutman, Oleg Kagan, Innokenty Smoktunovsky and others.

 She made numerous appearances at Richter's festival at the Pushkin Museum of Fine Arts: the December Nights festival whose annual schedule takes the theme of an exhibition hosted by the museum in the room in which the concerts take place.

 Among her many performances at the festival, she played piano four hands with Sviatoslav Richter at the event in 1985 and she replaced him at the last minute for the piano section of the Britten opera The Turn of the Screw.

 Well known for his reluctance regarding competitions, Richter encouraged Ludmila Berlinskaya not to go down this route.
 In spite of some appearances, in which she won the top prize (top prizes in chamber music competitions in Paris and Florence; Leonardo prize), she followed his advice and stopped competing in the top international competitions.

 She met the young conductor Vladimir Ziva whilst with Richter.
 They got married and had a son, Dmitri Berlinsky, not to be confused with the violinist of the same name.
-Ludmila Berlinskaya's son is now a professional cello player following studies with Pavel Gomziakov, Natalia Shakhovskaya and Roland Pidoux.
+Dmitri Berlinsky is now a professional cello player.